 The icon is most people’s first impression of your app.
 It also occupies a space on users’ precious home screen.
 The best icons are simple but memorable; they stand out without being garish.
 The icon should look beautiful at large sizes, yet iconic enough to be recognized within an app folder on the home screen.

-Clear’s icon (left) stands out using a bright color scheme and one simple shape.
-The icon on the right has too many conflicting colors and shapes to be recognizable or attractive.
+Clear’s icon (left) stands out using a bright colour scheme and one simple shape.
+The icon on the right has too many conflicting colours and shapes to be recognizable or attractive.

 2. Users are lazy

 TripIt (left) is great but the opening screen offers little motivation for users to sign up.
 If an app works without an account, let users explore the app and sign up later

 3. Visuals Matter